ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 An Executable controls this with its `canOverlap` property: if true, the Executable will be run immediately; if false, when able.

 A `ReadExecutable` will hold a result returned from the instrument.
 It does so in a raw form, `rawResult` - that is, it provides no interpretation of that result until asked to do so by the test application calling `buildResult`.
-The test application will be notified of an available result via a `result` message raised on the `Notification` queue or a raised Notifier.
+The test application will be notified of an available result via a `result` message raised on the `Notification` queue or a raised `Notifier`.
 The result data is the same in both cases: the Executable itself is passed back to the test app and can be used to obtain the results as a raw value (String) or a typed value.

 Some Executables can take parameters to send along with the base command.
 These are represented by the `Parameter` class.
 The framework will automatically add any requested parameters to the command before it is sent to the instrument: you just need to add the ones you want to the Executable when you create an instance of it.
 A Parameter will hold a result, if available, and is capable of parsing that into a typed value for the test application.